gdsbook/book/notebooks/03_spatial_data.md

 Note again how we can create a map by calling `.plot()` on a `GeoDataFrame`.
 We can thematically color each feature based on a column by passing the name of that column to the plot method (as we do on with `ADMIN` in this case), and that the current geometry is used.

 Thus, as should now be clear, nearly any kind of geographic object can be represented in one (or more) geometry column(s).
 Thinking about the number of different kinds of shapes or geometries one could use quickly boggles the mind.
 Fortunately the Open Geospatial Consortium (OGC) has defined a set of "abstract" types that can be used to define any kind of geometry.
-This specification, codified in ISO 19125-1---the "simple features" specification---defines the formal relationships between these types: a `Point` is a zero-dimensional location with an x and y coordinate; a `LineString` is a path composed of a set of more than one `Point`, and a `Polygon` is a surface that has at least one `LineString` that starts and stops with the same coordinate.
+This specification, codified in ISO 19125-1---the "simple features" specification---defines the formal relationships between these types: a `Point` is a zero-dimensional location with an x and y coordinate, a `LineString` is a path composed of a set of more than one `Point`, and a `Polygon` is a surface that has at least one `LineString` that starts and stops with the same coordinate.
 All of these types *also* have `Multi` variants that indicate a collection of multiple geometries of the same type.
 So, for instance, Bolivia is represented as a single polygon:

 ```python
 gt_polygons.query('ADMIN == "Bolivia"')